 Tennessee kept its permitting system for people who want to obtain concealed carry permits for reciprocity or other reasons.

 In 2019, Tennessee passed law that created a new carry permit that has fewer safety training requirements than the previous permit.
-Tennessee’s previous handgun carry permit is now called the ‘enhanced handgun carry permit’, and the new permit is called the ‘handgun carry permit.'2 Tennessee is a “shall issue” state, meaning that the Tennessee Department of Safety (“TDS”) must issue a handgun carry permit if the applicant meets certain qualifications.
+Tennessee’s previous handgun carry permit is now called the ‘enhanced handgun carry permit’, and the new permit is called the ‘handgun carry permit.'2 Under state law, the Tennessee Department of Safety (“TDS”) generally must issue a handgun carry permit if the applicant meets certain qualifications.
 TDS shall issue a handgun carry permit to any resident or “permanent lawful resident” of Tennessee who is at least 21 years of age and is not prohibited from purchasing or possessing a firearm under federal or state law.3 Handgun carry permits will not be issued to any person who:4

 - Has been convicted of a criminal offense or is currently under indictment or information for any criminal offense that is designated as a felony, or that is a disqualifying misdemeanor for driving under the influence,5 stalking,6 or domestic violence,7 except for any federal or state offenses pertaining to antitrust violations, unfair trade practices, restraints of trade or other similar offenses relating to the regulations of business practices;